 Subject to the Subscription Documents being accepted by the Manager, an investor’s funds may be borrowed from the Subscription Account at a rate of 4% per annum prior to the investor being admitted as a member of the Fund on the first day of the following quarter.
 Therefore, depending on when an investor invests with the fund (i.e. early in the quarter or later in the quarter), if accepted by the Manager, funds may be held in the subscription account from a few days to several weeks.

-Many of the Fund's borrowers are professional real estate investors.
+Many of the Fund's borrowers are professional real estate investors and/or owners and operators of commercial and residential real estate.
 As such, they need an efficient lending source when capitalizing on market opportunities—and they are willing to pay a premium in the interest rate and fees on the loan in exchange for speed and efficiency.
 It becomes a business expense of the transaction.
 Therefore, because the Manager and the Fund have a funding platform that can deliver the speed and efficiency desired by those borrowers, they can command higher interest rates and fees than banks and other institutional lenders.
 This results in higher yielding loans in the Fund’s portfolio and higher risk-adjusted returns for the Fund’s investors.

 The Fund has engaged the services of Armanino, LLP (“Armanino”) to perform an annual audit.
 Further, Armanino assists with a review of the Fund’s monthly reconciliations and member distributions.

-Armanino is one of the largest California based Certified Public Accounting firms and one of the top 50 accounting firms in the United States.
+Armanino is one of the largest California based Certified Public Accounting firms and one of the top 25 accounting firms in the United States.
 They have been providing accounting and consulting services for over 50 years.
 Armanino provides services to more California mortgage pools and funds than any other firm in the state and are rapidly becoming a national leader in this industry.
 Armanino is subject to review by the Public Company Accounting Oversight Board (“PCAOB”), a private-sector, nonprofit corporation created by the Sarbanes–Oxley Act of 2002 to oversee the audits of public companies and other issuers in order to protect the interests of investors and further the public interest in the preparation of informative, accurate and independent audit reports.
-Further, Armanino is a member of Moore Stephens, one of the world’s major accounting and consulting networks and provides access to over 300 independent accounting firms in 100 countries.
+Further, Armanino is a member of Moore Global (formerly, Moore Stephens), one of the world’s major accounting and consulting networks and provides access to over 260 independent accounting firms in 110 countries.